methylDragon/coding-notes/C++/06 C++ - Templates.md

 func<int>10;
 ```

 When the compiler tries to substitute the templates on a call like `func<int>10`.
 If it stumbles upon template A, there will be a substitution error due the fact that ints don't have a `type` member.
-So the compiler **passes over the template resolution and moves on to the next candidate template, which resolves properly!**
+So the compiler **passes over the template resolution and moves on to the next candidate template (B), which resolves properly!**